ashenoy95/mcp/README.md

 MCP Chat is a command-line interface application that enables interactive chat capabilities with AI models through the Anthropic API.
 The application supports document retrieval, command-based prompts, and extensible tool integrations via the MCP (Model Control Protocol) architecture.

+⚠️ Note
+This repo's code is from [Anthropic Academy's MCP Course](!https://anthropic.skilljar.com/introduction-to-model-context-protocol)

 ## Prerequisites

 - Python 3.9+